 Step 3: Letters of Recommendation

-Submit one to three letters of recommendation from any of the following: teachers, college placement advisors, or guidance counselors.
+Submit one to three letters of recommendation from any of the following: teachers, college placement advisors, or college counselors.
 You may send recommendation requests to these individuals through the online application or ask them to mail letters of reference to the Office of Undergraduate Admission.

 Step 4: Test Scores

 Scholastic Achievement Test (SAT) and/or American College Test (ACT) results are required for all first-time freshmen.
 The ACT Writing Test is recommended, but not required.
 Test scores are evaluated in relation to other academic materials and the portfolio review.
-(MICA CEEB Code—for SAT—is #5399; ACT Code #1710).
+(MICA CEEB Code—for SAT: #5399; ACT: #1710).
 If English is not your first language, it is strongly recommended that you submit TOEFL or IELTS test scores with your application materials by February 1 (detailed instructions are included in Step 2 of the Admission Procedures and Deadlines for International Students page).
 Your application will not be reviewed for admission without at least one test score on file (TOEFL, IELTS, ACT, SAT).

 Step 5: Essay